 We sometimes take on a “do-it-yourself” kind of pain to the natural, unavoidable suffering of life.
 At the ending of a relationship, for instance, we might say to ourselves, “No one will ever want me now”.
 Stories like that are fictions, superstitions we create to explain reality with labels pasted on us by our worst fears.
 They register in our bodies and make us tight and stressed, and so our body and our health often end up paying for our neurosis.”

 Breaking out of the self destructive story line involves the practice of becoming mindful of our feelings in order to free ourselves from this self imposed suffering, rather than buying into the victim script which would have us believe we are trapped, powerless and defective.
 Such beliefs may in fact be a way of protecting ourselves from the hurt by walling it off.
 By becoming our own persecutor we come to believe that we had some kind of power in a situation where we did not.
 The deeper truth which may be more painful to face, especially when a relationship ends is that no matter how hard we try we cannot make another person love and care for us in the way we wished we could.

-I am not implying here that we seek an escape from reality, if and when our behaviour may have been hurtful but rather that we accept the painful reality that something ended, despite our best attempts.
-We might not like certain truths but it is only in the acceptance of them without setting up a negative story line that we can and do find freedom.
+I am not implying here that we seek an escape from reality, if and when our behavior may have been hurtful but rather that we accept the painful reality that something ended, despite our best attempts.
+We might not like certain truths but it is only in the acceptance of them without setting up a negative story line that we can and do find freedom, we can also find ways to seek out a new more authentic meaning or purpose to the so called ‘failures’.
 Acceptance of the reality means facing the fact of feeling the hurt and committing to moving through it without making up story lines as an escape.